N-45div/CanopySplit/README.md

 # CanopySplit

 Donate your yield, keep your principal.
-CanopySplit is a DeFi protocol that lets you deposit an ERC-20 ASSET (e.g., USDC) into yield-generating strategies and automatically splits the profits among climate impact recipients.
+CanopySplit is a DeFi protocol that lets you deposit an ERC-20 ASSET (e.g., WETH) into yield-generating strategies and automatically splits the profits among climate impact recipients.

 ## What it does